utelecon/utelecon.github.io/src/pages/en/events/2024-09-13/index.md

 Materials and recording of the session will be provided on this page.

 ## Contents (updated)
+Materials are uploaded but may be updated until the session.
+Recordings will be uploaded after the session.

 - Purpose and Outline of the Session ([Material](/en/events/2024-09-13/slides/00_index_en.pdf))
 - Part I Basics of the ICT Systems in UTokyo ([Material](/en/events/2024-09-13/slides/01_basics_en.pdf))
   - UTokyo Account